 Bottom of the Funnel (BOFU)

 The bottom of the funnel is the point of conversion from lead to a sales opportunity.
 At this sales funnel stage, the prospect has chosen to do business with you and is ready to make a purchasing decision.
 To get an idea of where the sales qualified lead is at in regards to how ready he or she is in pulling the trigger, below are some indicators to look at and consider:

 - How many conversations with a sales rep

 It’s important that once a lead converts and makes a purchase, the job of the salesperson isn’t done.
 He or she must continue communication and relationship building with the customer so that he or she becomes a loyal, repeat customer.

 Qualifying Your Leads

 When someone shows enough interest, that person becomes a Marketing Qualified Lead (MQL).
-You flag this type of lead in the middle of the funnel.
-When an MQL progresses even further, you would flag her as a Sales Qualified Lead (SQL).
+This MQL is then handed off to the sales team in which it then becomes a sales qualified lead (SQL).
+Depending on the lead, you can place this lead in the middle of the funnel.
 These leads are ready for your full pursuit.

 Building Your Sales Funnel